hzionn/using-LLM/README.md

 # using-LLM

-> To best use of LLM, is to know they capabilities and limits.
+To make the best use of LLMs, it’s important to understand both their capabilities and their limitations.

+> Contributions are very welcome, just send me a PR!

 ## Training